Max-Github/FireFoxInvertColors/README.md

 #Invert Colors
-A simple add-on that inverts the page colors.
+A simple FireFox add-on that inverts the web page colors.